cidit/crc2025/robot/firmware/include/drives/swerve_module2.issues.md

 - **Issue:** If `_pid` is started or stopped frequently, it could lead to abrupt behavior in the system.
 - **Fix:** Smooth transitions when enabling or disabling the PID controller.
+DONE: taken care of in a previous commit

 ---